hovsep/triton-docs/source/installation.rst

     It is called Data Contract or SDK and consists of base event class and some utility classes.
     You will be able to add your custom event classes into it.

-    SDK repository may be located at any place accessible from both main application and Triton servers.
+    SDK repository may be located at any place accessible from both main application and Triton servers (we suggest to use private github or bitbucket repo).
     Triton and your main application will use same version of SDK via composer.
     The idea is to keep both systems in sync, allowing them to interact using same data contract repository.